Contact Us | Search

 9-232_local community training

+In the past, many long-lived plant species relied on large-bodied terrestrial animals (megafauna) to disperse their seeds.
+Unfortunately, many megafaunal communities are now extinct due to anthropogenic activities, leaving these plants “orphaned.”
 Madagascar is facing an alarming extinction crisis, including the loss of large-bodied animal seed dispersers, due partially to poaching and illegal trades.
-However, almost all targeted conservation efforts in Madagascar rarely consider restoring the missing ecological functions within ecosystems to protect Madagascar’s them.
-Understanding such disruptions is essential to reduce the risk of extinction of plant species and resolve biodiversity conservation issues in such a hotspot.
+However, almost all targeted conservation efforts in Madagascar rarely consider restoring the missing ecological functions within ecosystems.
+Understanding such disruptions is essential to reduce the risk of extinction of plant species and resolve biodiversity conservation issues.

-This holistic project aims to examine the mechanism ensuring the persistence and regeneration of Malagasy baobab trees (Adansonia grandidieri Baillon), an economically valuable, orphaned, and endangered plant species, to advance solutions to promote its sustainable use to benefit local communities.
-Specifically, this project aims to (1) characterize the factors allowing its persistence in the absence of its animal partners, (2) evaluate the role of extant native and non-native animals in compensating for the functional loss of their primary dispersers, and (3) provide conservation-targeted solutions that consider local livelihoods.
-Data will be collected through field observations and experiments, combined with a modeling approach.
-The results will help natural resources managers identify priority actions that involve key mutualistic species in restoring such a fundamental ecological process.
+This PEER project sought to examine the mechanisms ensuring the persistence and regeneration of Malagasy baobab trees (Adansonia grandidieri Baillon), an economically valuable, orphaned, and endangered plant species, to advance solutions to promote its sustainable use to benefit local communities.
+The researchers aimed to characterize the factors allowing baobab’s persistence in the absence of its animal partners, evaluate the role of extant native and non-native animals in compensating for the functional loss of their primary dispersers, and provide conservation-targeted solutions that consider local livelihoods, especially considering threats to the rich biodiversity of Madagascar include widespread poverty, especially among the populations that rely heavily on natural resources.

 Back to PEER Cycle 9 Grant Recipients